 Historically, the festival was marked by the offering and burning of large ornate candles by Florentine nobles in front of the Baptistry of San Giovanni, the building with elaborate gold doors that faces the Duomo.

 Currently, the burning of the candles in front of the Baptistry still takes place to uphold the medieval tradition, along with various events held during the day to commemorate the city of Florence.
 Events include a historical procession, which starts with the burning of the candles at 9:00 am in the Baptistry square.
 The procession includes historical flag dancers and characters of all types dressed in clothing reminiscent of the Renaissance period and is a must see.
 The procession passes through the center and turns around at Palazzo Vecchio.
 Afterwards, a mass is held in the Duomo at 10:30.
-In addition, crew races are held between the various club teams stationed on the Arno River, and a large night time run is held in the evening at 9 pm (more information on that can be found here) .
+In addition, crew races are held between the various club teams stationed on the Arno River, and a large night time run is held in the evening at 9 pm.
 Up until a few years ago, San Giovanni also marked the finals for calcio storico, or “historical soccer”, the precursor version of modern soccer that is played in tournament style during the week leading up to San Giovanni.
 Unfortunately, the finals were cancelled in 2006 due to violence, but the tournament still takes place every year.
 The night of San Giovanni ends with a pyrotechnic display of lights and fireworks, shot from Piazzale Michelangelo.
 A great way to see the show is from Ponte Santa Trinità, where the fireworks can be seen over the Ponte Vecchio, or taking sit long the Arno River.
-We suggest you to sit down close to the embarcadero of our Boat Tour, wich is one of the best place to see the fireworks!

 Make sure to get out and enjoy the festivities that pay homage to the amazing city of Florence.
 It only happens once a year and it is not to be missed!